bones-bones/joustfall/README.md

 # It's joustfall, mostly tbd
-Like scryfall but for Hellscube.
+Like scryfall but for Wizar Jousting.
 Also other stuff.